Application Information 2018

 We have one funding round per annum, and open for applications in May each year.
-Preliminary applications for our 2018 funding round will open on 7 May.
+Preliminary applications for our 2018 funding round are now open.

 Who Can Apply?